jquizhpi96/Yak-Yik/README.md

 - User authentication
 - Full CRUD
 - User associations with posts, comments, and likes
+- Create a Modal for when user decides to delete a post or comment
 - keep record of user's likes

 <br>